 Investigation Finds Real Estate Agents Discriminating Against People of Color

-There are many laws on the books to prevent discrimination against home buyers based on race, however some real estate agents are routinely discriminating against people of color according to extensive investigation
+There are many laws on the books to prevent discrimination against home buyers based on race, however, some real estate agents are routinely discriminating against people of color according to extensive investigation

-It's Not Just About Diversity; It's About Respect
+It's Not Just About Diversity: It's About Respect

 LGBT Workplace Sensitivity Training

-People who identify as Lesbian/Gay/Bi-Sexual/Transgender (LGBT) are as much a part of the workforce as they are society.
+People who identify as Lesbian/Gay/Bi-Sexual/Transgender (LGBT) are as much a part of the workforce as they are in society.
 There was once a time when the LGBT community was not very well received in the workplace but that has changed.

-The Importance of Diversity Training for Your Customer Service Staff
+The Importance of Customer Service Diversity Training

 Diversity: No Longer Just Black and White